Connecting to Country

 Support material

-Support material is crucial to a successful application and is essential for assessors to fully gauge the value of your activity.
+Support material is crucial to a successful application and is essential for assessors to understand the value of your activity.
 It is highly recommended you pay close attention to the support material you choose to make sure it offers the best support for your application.

 In a competitive funding round support material will give the assessors a more detailed understanding of your project.